 - Earn Your Happy Ending: Appears in some of his songs, notably "Badlands" and "Land of Hopes and Dreams".

 - Epic Rocking: Not so much with album versions, but there are some exceptions.
-"Drive All Night","Outlaw Pete" and "Jungleland" are all around the 8-minute mark, but his longest to date is "New York Serenade", at nearly 10 minutes long.
-Live performances are a different matter, though - live renditions of "Tenth Avenue Freeze Out", "E Street Shuffle" or especially "Kitty's Back" (their dedicated "jamming song", where everyone gets a chance to solo) can stretch to 20 minutes.
+"Kitty's Back", "Rosalita (Come Out Tonight)", "Incident on 57th Street", "Racing in the Street", "Drive All Night", and "Outlaw Pete" are around seven or eight minutes long, while "Jungleland" runs for nine and a half, but his longest to date is "New York City Serenade", at nearly ten minutes long.
+At his longest (especially "Jungleland" and "New York City Serenade"), he arguably crosses into Progressive Rock territory; this is also something of a case of Early Installment Weirdness as The Wild, the Innocent & the E Street Shuffle had a much larger quantity of it than any of his later studio albums (it contains four of the songs listed here, out of seven songs on the album).
+Live performances are a different matter, though - live renditions of "Tenth Avenue Freeze Out", "E Street Shuffle" or especially "Kitty's Back" (their dedicated "jamming song", where everyone gets a chance to solo) can stretch to twenty minutes.

 - Everything's Better with Monkeys: "Part Man, Part Monkey"